2019-20 AP Course Audit: What You’ll Need to Do

 AP U.S. Government and Politics curricular requirements:

-- Students are provided with an opportunity to engage in a political science research or applied civics project tied to the AP U.S. Government and Politics Curriculum Framework that culminates in a presentation of findings.
+- Students are provided with an opportunity to engage in a political science research or applied civics project tied to the AP U.S. Government and Politics course framework that culminates in a presentation of findings.

 AP U.S. Government and Politics resource requirements

-- The school ensures that each student has a college-level U.S. government and politics textbook (supplemented when necessary to meet the curricular requirements) as well as access to the required foundational documents and Supreme Court cases for individual use inside and outside of the classroom.
+- The school ensures that each student has a college-level U.S. government and politics textbook as well as access to the required foundational documents and Supreme Court cases (in print or electronic format) for individual use inside and outside of the classroom.
+The textbook is supplemented when necessary to meet the curricular requirements.

-- The school ensures that each student has access to a variety of news sources in order to learn current examples and applications that may not be in the textbook.
+- he school ensures that each student has access to a variety of news sources in order to learn current examples and applications that may not be in the textbook.

 - Barbour, Wright, Streb, Giroux.
 Keeping the Republic: Power and Citizenship in American Politics.
 CQ Press.